billgriffith/ibm-vpc-tutorial/README.md

 # Creating a highly available Wordpress application on the IBM Cloud

 IBM Cloud™ comprises over 60 [data centers](https://www.ibm.com/cloud/data-centers/) around the world.
 Additionally, IBM Cloud includes 6 multi-zone regions ([MZR](https://cloud.ibm.com/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-multi-zone-region-mzr-overview)) where at least 3 geographically dispersed and independent data-centers can be clustered together over a very high-speed, low-latency network to provides the infrastructure for highly available applications.
-Within these MZRs, you can create your own Virtual Private Cloud ([VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-about)), which  provide a software define network within the IBM public cloud.
-VPC gives you the security of a private cloud, with the agility and ease of use as a public cloud.
+Within these MZRs, you can create your own Virtual Private Cloud ([VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-about)), which  provides a software define network within the IBM public cloud.
+VPC gives you the security of a private cloud with the agility and ease of use as a public cloud.

 This tutorial will walk thru creating a custom Virtual Private Cloud (VPC) within an MZR of the IBM Public Cloud.
 We will cover the following topics:
 1. Create a custom Gen2 VPC from scratch using the IBM Cloud UI.